ZacBlanco/hwx-tutorials/2-3/tutorials/hello-world-an-introduction-to-hive-and-pig-2-3/hello-world-an-introduction-to-hive-and-pig-2-3.md

 *   Review some Hadoop Fundamentals
 *   Download and extract the Geolocation data files.
 *   Load the captured data into the Hortonworks Sandbox.
-*   Run Hive,Pig and Spark scripts that compute truck mileage and driver risk factor.
+*   Run Hive, Pig and Spark scripts that compute truck mileage and driver risk factor.
 *   Access the refined sensor data with Microsoft Excel.
 *   Visualize the sensor data using Excel Power View.